-Take the Plastic Free July challenge and you’ll receive support, encouragement and advice throughout the month.
+Take the Plastic Free July challenge, and you’ll receive support, encouragement, and advice throughout the month.
 Speak to your family, friends, work friends, and school or flatmates about attempting the challenge together.
 Everything is easier in a group, plus you are spreading the word and increasing the impact!
-Attempting to go plastic free isn’t easy, but if we are going to curb plastic pollution this challenge is a great way to start – it allows us to reflect on our habits as consumers and look for alternative choices.
+Trying to go plastic free isn’t easy, but if we are going to curb plastic pollution, this challenge is a great way to start—it allows us to reflect on our habits as consumers and look for alternatives.

 7 tips for avoiding plastic

 Avoiding plastic is not synonymous with avoiding coffee.
-I repeat.
-You don’t kick your caffeine habit or dehydrate to avoid plastic.
-Reusable cups and bottles can also serve as trendy accessories, and get you a discount at your fave café.
+I repeat—there’s no need to kick your caffeine habit or dehydrate to avoid plastic.
+Reusable cups and bottles can simultaneously serve as trendy accessories and get you a discount at your fave café.
 Check out KeepCup, Frank Green, JOCO and S’well bottles.

 2. Ditch the plastic bag when you shop

-The reusable bag should be any the ethical fashionista’s best friend!
-While many supermarkets and grocery stores now encourage shoppers to bring their own bags, one of the easiest places to forget is when you’re shopping for clothes.
-A great way to make sure you’re never caught out is to always keep some compact bags tucked in your handbag.
-For those of you in the US, we recommend Baggu, and in Australia try Envirosax.
+The reusable bag should be any ethical fashionista’s best friend!
+While many supermarkets and grocery stores now encourage shoppers to bring their own bags, one of the most common places to forget them is when you’re shopping for clothes.
+A great way to make sure you’re never caught out is to always keep some compact bags tucked in your handbag or pocket.
+For those of you in the US, we recommend Baggu, and in Australia, try Envirosax.

 5. Brush better